djsutherland/py-sdm/README.rst

 uses only one thread); this can be controlled with the ``--n-proc`` argument.

 You're likely to want to use the ``--resize`` option if your images are large and/or of widely varying sizes.
+We typically resize them to be about 100px wide or so.

 See ``--help`` for more options.

 Post-Processing Features